 This two bedroom, two bathroom abode had a beautiful living room and dining room, nice kitchen, plus a shower in the bedroom where Tracy and I slept that I wanted to take back to California with us.

 Alex gave us the lay of the land.
-Our location was terrific… in the Barrio de Las Letras area…which was just a short walk (about ten minutes) to the Prado.
+Our location in the Barrio de Las Letras area was terrific.
+It was just a short walk (about ten minutes) to the Prado.

 As soon as Alex left, we checked out our neighborhood and found a fantastic little place where we would have breakfast each morning.